haiwera-silk-cd/magento-devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 #### How to determine a block name and a path {#mtf_block_path}

 The block name and path in the Magento functional tests (`<magento2_root_dir>/dev/tests/functional/tests/app`) should reflect a corresponding block in the Magento code base for your convenience.
-For example, you develop a functional test for the {% glossarytooltip fbcfce51-68e2-482f-84d5-f28d84404cff %}bundle product{% endglossarytooltip %} creation, that uses the Bundle Items section.
+例如， you develop a functional test for the {% glossarytooltip fbcfce51-68e2-482f-84d5-f28d84404cff %}bundle product{% endglossarytooltip %} creation, that uses the Bundle Items section.
 In the Magento code base, the block, which is responsible for the bundle option, is the `.../Magento/Bundle/Block/Adminhtml/Catalog/Product/Edit/Tab/Bundle/Option.php`, so in the Magento functional tests you can create a new file `.../Magento/Bundle/Block/Test/Adminhtml/Catalog/Product/Edit/Tab/Bundle/Option.php`.

 Magento can show you a full class name of the block and path to the {% glossarytooltip ae0f1f68-c466-4189-88fd-6cd8b23c804f %}PHTML{% endglossarytooltip %} template on the Magento page (changes web page design) or implicitly in the HTML code of the page.